vuejs-jp/vuefes-2024/apps/web/app/content/en/speaker.md

-Want to be a speaker at Vue Fes Japan 2024?
+Would you like to speak at Vue Fes Japan 2024?

-Share your unique knowledge and experience of Vue and its ecosystem with the rest of Japan at one of the largest Vue.js conferences in Japan.
+Share your insights and experiences on Vue.js and its ecosystem with audiences across Japan at one of the largest Vue.js conferences in the country.

-Vue Fes Japan 2024 will use the CFP (Call for Papers) system to solicit speaker presentations from the general public, and the Vue Fes Japan 2024 Organizing Committee will make a selection of the submissions to be used as the official sessions.
+At Vue Fes Japan 2024, we're inviting speakers from a wide range of backgrounds to submit proposals through our Call for Papers (CFP) process.
+The Vue Fes Japan 2024 organizing committee will review submissions and select them for inclusion as official sessions.

-Two presentation formats are available: a 30-minute "Session" and a 5-minute "Lightning Talk (LT)".
+We offer two presentation formats: 30-minute sessions and 5-minute Lightning Talks (LT).

-We are looking forward to hearing your passionate presentation on your love of Vue!
+We're eagerly awaiting passionate presentations from those who adore Vue!